NerTzhuLz/PhoenixBot/README.md

 * If full squad is triggered, @ the people who have joined + host and close the squad

+* Guide
+    * Link to a page somewhere that explaind all the commands and has examples

 ### "Create" command
-* Deal with empty messages (Think I did this?
-Check)
-* Help message
-* Limit to recruiting channel
+* Enable recruit channel limiting after testing is done

 ### Possible expansion:
 * Timed deletion of squads somehow